DataDog/integrations-core/elastic/README.md

 2. [Restart the Agent][8].

 ###### Custom Queries

-The Elasticsearch integration supports collecting custom metrics via custom queries.
-This can be configured using the `custom_queries` configuration option.
+The ElasticSearch integration allows you to collect custom metrics through custom queries by using the `custom_queries` configuration option.

-The custom query will be sent as a `GET` request unless an optional `payload` parameter is used, in which case the request is sent as a `POST` request.

-**Note:** Use a readonly account when running custom queries to make sure no changes are made to the Elasticsearch instance.
+**Note:** When running custom queries, use a read only account to ensure that the ElasticSearch instance does not change.

 ```yaml
 custom_queries: